-as.matrix.Assessment Tabulate the Category Assignments for Assessment Results Objects
+as.matrix.Assessment Tabulate the Category Assignments for Assessment Results Objects х An object of class Assessment and subclass Results.
+Additional arguments.

 The as.matrix method for Assessment and subclass Results objects as.matrix.Assessment tabulates and returns the number of times each category appears in the CategoryAssignments vector within the given Results object.
 If the number of genes for any the 14 main gene / ORF categories is zero, a count (of zero) will still be included for that category.